Similes for Confident with Explanation and Examples

 Examples:

-1. She presented her idea as confident as an eagle in flight, and she impressed the judges.
+1. She presented her idea as confidently as an eagle in flight, and she impressed the judges.

 2. He climbed the stage as confident as an eagle in flight, although he was young.

-3. The athlete competed as confident as an eagle in flight, so he won.
+3. The athlete competed as confidently as an eagle in flight, so he won.

-4. She spoke as confident as an eagle in flight, yet stayed polite.
+4. She spoke as confidently as an eagle in flight, yet stayed polite.

 Best Use: “You seem fearless.”
 “I feel as confident as an eagle in flight.”